Sharmariyanshu/Web-Dev-Projects/README.md

 This repository contains my personal collection of web development projects built using HTML, CSS, and (soon) JavaScript.
 Each project reflects my learning progress, design practice, and commitment to becoming a skilled frontend developer.

-> I’m Sourav Kumar, a B.Tech Computer Science student at UCET Hazaribagh, on a mission to build clean, responsive, and accessible websites.
+> I’m Riyanshu Sharma, a B.Tech Computer Science student at UCET Hazaribagh, on a mission to build clean, responsive, and accessible websites.
 > 🔗 GitHub: [Sharmariyanshu](https://github.com/Sharmariyanshu)

 ---